dennislwm/curatormind/pages/Writing.md

 		  5. Spinning up a Virtual Machine ["VM"] in Azure, Heroku
 	- Water appetite 🌊
 		-
+		  3. You have imposter syndrome and are not sending your CV to job descriptions -
+		-
 		  4. You don't have a compelling reason or story to tell -
 		  5. You did not take notes during your interview